 In late 1925 or early 1926, the Krueger & Lachmann Milling Co. facility (as well as a circa 1887 Kimberly-Clark warehouse) were demolished to make room for an addition to the Neenah Paper Co. mill and their new office building.

 A paragraph in The Paper Industry, May 1926, stated: “Construction has started on the new office building of the Neenah Paper Co., of Neenah.
 It will be a beautiful two-story fireproof building erected on the site of an historic stone flour mill which has been dismantled…”

 The December 1926 issue of The Paper Industry continued: “The new office building of the Neenah Paper Company, of Neenah, has been completed, as far as the exterior work is concerned, and work is now being done on the interior.
 The building is of Stevens Point stone and Colonial in design.
 The landscape work will be done in the spring.
 The first floor will be used for main offices and the second floor for additional offices and mill laboratory.”

 A circa 1930 postcard depicts an addition to the Neenah Paper Co. mill and their new office building, erected upon the former site of the Krueger & Lachmann Milling Co.
-The Neenah Public Library possesses a copy of the original photograph which was used to create this colorized postcard.
+The Neenah Historical Society and the Neenah Public Library each possess a copy of the original photograph which was used to create this colorized postcard.
 Postcard from the collection of Tom Bruss.

 According to the fantastic book, Memories of Doty Island…, 1999, “The stone mill was then built into the Neenah Paper Company factory.
 The outline of the Island City Mill, makers of Gilt Edge Flour, can still be seen to this day along the south wall of the Neenah Paper Co.”
 Sadly, as can be read and seen above, that book’s claim is erroneous.